globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 You can specify the layout manager for a component by using the `withLayout` method.

+You may also want to [check out this guide](./Responsive-Layouts.md) if you are interested in building responsive layouts with Swing-Tree.

 ## Growing Sprouts ##

 Now that we have learned how to build Swing UIs with Swing-Tree